teamcrusher/threewide/Activity 2/Stakeholder Engagement Plan.md

 <tr class="even">
 <td>Team Crusher</td>
-<td>A team member of 4 is responsible for the design and implementation of the project. </td>
+<td>Team is responsible for the design and implementation of the project. </td>
 <td><strong>Pay close attention:</strong> <br>
 Team meeting on daily to discuss a particular topic and set the goals on some of those topics.
 All the details are important during the meetings. <br><br>
 <strong>Monitor:</strong><br>
-Monitoring each members' progresses are important and must communicate each other.</td>
+Monitoring each members' progress is important, communicate changes to each other.</td>
 </tr>

 <tr class="odd">
 <td>Dr. Maciag</td>
-<td>He is the project sponsor who will provide the team member the guidance and direction</td>
+<td>Project sponsor who will provide the team with guidance and direction</td>
 <td><strong>Meet Requirements:</strong> <br>
 With the time constraints and meeting the criteria of each activity & task, always meet the deadlines and show great work progress. </td>
 </tr>

 <tr class="even">
 <td>Tetris Players</td>
-<td>The project target and the users are Tetris Players, their interest is very high and their voice will be supportive of this project. </td>
+<td>The project target users are Tetris Players, their interest is very high and their voice will be supportive of this project. </td>
 <td><strong>Pay close attention</strong> <br>
-Feedback from users, and their improvement ideas are needed in the project development, always communicate with them and aim for the true MVP. </td>
+Feedback from users, and their ideas on improvements are needed throughout project development, always communicate with them and aim for a satisfying MVP. </td>
 </tr>

 </tbody>